 Contingency is defined as a chance, accident or possible condition of something uncertain.
 A contingency plan is a set of detailed actions that will be put into place in the event of an unexpected event, in order to reduce the impact of that event.
 So, a data contingency plan is the list of steps your company would take to handle a complete data disaster or meltdown.

 A data contingency plan is important for all the obvious reasons — a disruption to your data can cripple your company.
 Think about it — if your data was suddenly wiped out (for whatever reason), how long would it take to regain equilibrium?
 Would your company ever be the same?
 So, in the event of a data disaster, you need to have a way of getting yourself back to normal.
+This is why understanding the importance of contingency planning and having a sound business contingency plan is crucial.

 What Does a Data Contingency Plan Consist Of?